 Can I use a TS Cable as a TRS Cable?

 At times you can.
-However, the output is less and increased the chances of noise obstructions.
+However, the output is more petite and increases the chances of noise obstructions.

-The ring of TS shorts connects to the ground.
-Therefore, the cables do not convey stereo signals.
+The ring of TS shorts connects to the ground, and therefore, the cables do not convey stereo signals.

 3.2 TS connector and cable

 TS cable is vital for mono unbalanced signals and is efficient in the connection of keyboards and guitars.
-They have two conductors, with insulation between them.
-The apex conveys audio signals while the casing is a ground line.
+They have two conductors, with insulation between them, and the apex conveys audio signals while the casing is a ground line.

 TS jack to TRS jack